 For many years my weekly topical comment column ‘Frankly Fraser’ appeared in a wide variety of newspapers, ending with a run in the Cornish Guardian (1999-2011) – until it became a victim of austerity Britain.
-But old habits die hard.
-I’m still writing it as a blog – here.
-Although I’ve been taking a temporary holiday from it while preparing my book for publication.
+It then continued as a blog on this site for another few years, and when I’ve got the time I’ll return to it.
 Please be advised that there is occasionally bad language – steer clear if you are easily offended by curses, imprecations or left-wing views… Nowadays I have a close personal friendship with John Blunt, who writes a weekly comment column for the Sunday Independent.

 My comedy has been broadcast on the BBC (‘Newsjack’, Radio 4 Extra; RFTP, R4) and used on the satirical website NewsBiscuit.
 You can read fiction and comedy examples here.
 My poetry has been published, too.
 Several radio sit-coms, a couple of books and some poetry have been testing publishers’, editors’ and producers’ patience for a few years now.

 I do publicity work for Sterts Theatre in Cornwall, a semi-professional repertory theatre where people like Jo Brand, Seth Lakeman and Rich Hall rub shoulders with professional theatre companies (Kneehigh, Miracle) and Sterts’ own amateur performers.

 Businesses – only nice businesses, mind – can call on me for press releases, brochure writing, web text, proof reading – anything that involves the skillful use of words to communicate an important message.

 And finally, if you absolutely have to, you can follow me on Twitter.